ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_28,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-^ROM lust of power and lust of gold*
 irreaf God deliver us
 From the leagued lying of despot and of brute.
 Great God detiber us